German training ship Gorch Fock (1958): The cruises

-In 1987–88, she sailed around the world, with stopovers on five continents.
-Lasting 336 days, this was her second longest cruise, topped only by a training cruise in 1996–97 from Kiel to Bangkok and back that lasted 343 days.
+In 1987–1988, she sailed around the world, with stopovers on five continents.
+Lasting 336 days, this was her second longest cruise, topped only by a training cruise in 1996–1997 from Kiel to Bangkok and back that lasted 343 days.

-At least six sailors have died in accidents aboard the Gorch Fock, either by falling from the rigging or by going overboard.
-Recent fatalities include an 18-year-old officer-candidate who went overboard at night in the North Sea on 3 September 2008.
-On 7 November 2010, an officer-candidate perished when she fell from the rigging.
-The accident happened during an exercise while the ship was moored in the port of Salvador da Bahia (Brazil).
+At least six sailors have died in incidents aboard Gorch Fock, either by falling from the rigging or by going overboard.
 In the aftermath of the latest accident, naval cadets refused to climb the rigging (the highest position on the main mast being 45 m), and four of them were subsequently accused of "inciting rebellion".
 This was described as a mutiny in some accounts.
-Subsequently, officers' training on board the Gorch Fock was suspended, pending a thorough review of training protocols as well as the entire training program.
+Subsequently, officers' training on board Gorch Fock was suspended, pending a thorough review of training protocols as well as the entire training program.
 According to a 19 November 2010 statement issued by the German Fleet Command, the officer candidates then on board were to be flown back to Germany to continue their training while the ship was docked in Ushuaia, Argentina.
 The commanding officer was suspended, and a commission was appointed to investigate claims of sexual harassment and improper conduct.
 On 13 March 2011, all charges against the commanding officer were dismissed.